LordWinNgoran/rag_ollm/README.md

+Create a directory name "pdf" In the root where all pdf files will be store
 # RAG
 Rag (Retreival Augmented Generation) Python solution with llama3, LangChain, Ollama and ChromaDB in a Flask API based solution